Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/faq.md

 **A:**

 At the classical_networking_workflow or feature_based_molecular_networking_workflow task result page, click "Visualize Full Network  w/ Singletons in Browser" in the "Network Visualizations" section.

-**Q: I have a ton of data to analyze at GNPS2 but the File Uploader is slow, how do I get my data over there?**

-**A:**

-GNPS2 has an FTP/SFTP upload portal that is meant for close collaborators to be able to upload a significant amount of data.
-Otherwise, since GNPS2 does not have the ability to store massive amounts of data for the broader community, we recommend deposition of the data at a public repository such as MassIVE in order to do analysis of such data at GNPS2.